Matapédia, Quebec

-Toponymy

 Its name may derive from the Mi'kmaq word matapegiag, meaning "river junction", from the parts mata (junction) and pegiag (river), referring to the Matapédia River that crosses the town just before its confluence with the Restigouche River.
 Another source from the late nineteenth century indicates that the Mi'kmaq named the area Magabegeak which means "roughly flowing".
 It has also been spelled many different ways over time such as Matapediach, Madapeguia, Matapeguia, Matapediac, Matakpediack, Madapeguia, Metapedia, or Matapediac.

 Residents and village expatriates are known as Matapedians.